TonyGravagno/MVBASIC-plus-plus/README.md

 In the User Defined Language dialog, open the "User language" dropdown, select the current UDL.

 As seen in the User Defined Language dialog, there is a link to [Documentation](https://ivan-radic.github.io/udl-documentation/) with details about how UDLs work.
 There are many [tutorials](https://www.google.com/search?q=notepad%2B%2B+user+defined+language+tutorial) on the topic of UDLs.
 The information here includes detail not in that documentation, and which applies specifically to the MVBASIC UDLs.

+Support for this repo will not include assistance with the UDL editor or making deeper changes.
+For problems in that area, visit the [Notepad++ repo](https://github.com/notepad-plus-plus/notepad-plus-plus), the [community forum](https://notepad-plus-plus.org/community/), or other resources.
+Support here will only be provided for the content which is built using the tools.
+And that is what is documented below.

 ### General